Unity-Technologies/terraform-google-http-ingress-internal/README.md

 The above example is the same as the following example where the use of the other module is made explicit.
 This approach is recommended by Terraform as a best practice for combining modules.
-But you should be able to start with the simpler usage above and then move to this more verbose usage when the need arises (including when you need to make certain types of changes without disrupting traffic through your ingress).
+But you can start with the simpler usage above and then move to this more verbose usage when the need arises.

     module "my-cert-map" {
       source            = (
         "github.com/TyeMcQueen/terraform-google-certificate-map-simple" )
       name-prefix       = "my-svc-"
-      dns-zone-ref      = "my-zone"
       map-name1         = "my-svc"
       hostnames1        = [ "honeypot", "svc" ]
+      dns-zone-ref      = "my-zone"
     }

     module "my-ingress" {
       source            = (
         "github.com/TyeMcQueen/terraform-google-http-ingress" )
       name-prefix       = "my-svc-"
+      hostnames         = [ "honeypot", "svc" ]
       dns-zone-ref      = "my-zone"
-      hostnames         = [ "honeypot", "svc" ]
       dns-add-hosts     = true
       backend-ref       = google_compute_backend_service.my-svc.id
       cert-map-ref      = module.my-cert-map[0].map-id1[0]
+      # Above added in place of `map-name`
     }